Bedok North lift murder

 Indra Wijaya Ibrahim, the drug abuser who killed Loo Kwee Hwa after robbing her.

-On 16 April 1994, 80-year-old Loo Kwee Hwa (卢桂花 (Lú Guìhuā)), who was heading to a friend's Bedok North flat to go play cards with her acquaintances, was found murdered at a flight of stairs between the 15th and 16th floor of the same HDB block, and bloodstains containing her DNA were also found inside the lift she last entered.
+On 16 April 1994, 80-year-old Loo Kwee Hwa (卢桂花 (Lú Guìhuā, Lô͘ Kùi-hoa)), who was heading to a friend's Bedok North flat to go play cards with her acquaintances, was found murdered at a flight of stairs between the 15th and 16th floor of the same HDB block, and bloodstains containing her DNA were also found inside the lift she last entered.
 The gold jewellery which Loo was last seen wearing had also been stolen by her attacker.

 Through police investigations, a 22-year-old unemployed man and drug addict named Indra Wijaya Ibrahim was arrested.
-Despite the fact that he argued he was intoxicated by alcohol and the effects of overdosing on anti-anxiety pills, Indra was found to be mentally sound at the time of killing Loo, and hence he was found guilty and sentenced to death for the robbery and murder of Loo, and he was later hanged on 29 September 1995.
+Despite the fact that he argued he was intoxicated by alcohol and the effects of overdosing on anti-anxiety pills, Indra was found to be mentally sound at the time of killing Loo, and hence he was found guilty and condemned to death for the robbery and murder of Loo, and he was later hanged on 29 September 1995.